5 Ways to empower other moms

 There’s no doubt that positive complements help boost motivation.

-It’s very good to complement other moms and not criticize them.
+It’s perfect to complement other moms and not criticize them.
 Appreciate them and tell them what a good job they are doing by taking care of their little ones.

 2. Listen to them